 Other documents on Scapy :

-Scapy development uses Mercurial version control system.
+Scapy development uses Git version control system.
 Scapy reference repository is at

-from the project.
-It also provides a ticket management service that I use to avoid forgetting patches or bugs.
+https://github.com/secdev/scapy/.
+It provides a ticket management service that I use to avoid forgetting patches or bugs.

 - Session management

 - Does not give the right source IP for routes that use interface aliases (/proc/net/route reports only master interface)